nodes777/react-inaturalist-observation/README.md

 # react-inaturalist-observation

-A simple component to display an [iNaturalist Observation](https://www.inaturalist.org).
+A simple React component to display an [iNaturalist Observation](https://www.inaturalist.org).
 Pass in an observation id to get a component which displays:

 * Common Name
 * Scientific Name